saltnpixels/ignition/README.md

 ```

 With ign_template(), you don't need to make a single-portfolio.php for a portfolio post-type.
 You just make a new post-type folder with all the different views that exist for that post type.
 Your post type folders should have a content-{post-type}.php and a card-{post-type}.php file to begin with.
-If the header is to look different it should also have a header-{post-type}.php file.
-A good place to start is to duplicate and rename the post folder.
+If the header is to look different, it should also have a header-{post-type}.php file.<br> A good place to start is to duplicate and rename the post folder.
 Rename the files inside too.
 The content one is for full view and the card one is usually for archive listings.
 The card view is used by default in index.php

 ## Header Block/Template